anil8120singh/coding/README.md

 # coding
-this is my git respository.
+this is my frist git respository.
 Author -Anil singh